Colleges by Location

 Campus Life

 Not everything at University of Maryland, College Park is about learning and grades: campus life is an essential part of your educational experience.
-Check out some details about students' life at University of Maryland, College Park.
+Check out some information about social life at University of Maryland, College Park.

 Student Organizations

+There are 926 student organizations and groups with open membership at this school.
+Sororities and fraternities are included in that number.
+The percentage of male students who are members of organizations is 10.6 and female students 15.2.
 If you are interested in music, you can join the University of Maryland, College Park band or chorus.
-There is a drama club you can join if acting is something that interests you.
-For individuals with an interest in media and communication, University of Maryland, College Park publishes its own newspaper and has its own radio station.
+If acting is an interest of yours, there is a drama club you can join.
+Interested in media and communication?
+University of Maryland, College Park publishes its own newspaper and has its own radio station.

 Student Services

-At University of Maryland, College Park, there are many amenities required for a comfortable and safe life on campus.
+University of Maryland, College Park has a number of services crucial for a comfortable and safe life on campus.

-There are emergency phone and alarm devices available around the clock.
-The school's dormitory entrances are operated electronically.
-There is a round-the-clock security patrol.
+There are 24-hour emergency phone and alarm devices.
+There are electronically operated dormitory entrances.
 Theer is a nighttime transportation/escort service.

-This school has a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of University of Maryland, College Park.

-All in all, campus life at University of Maryland, College Park is rich and vibrant and provides everything most students need.
+All in all, campus life at University of Maryland, College Park is rich and vibrant and provides all you need for a comfortable stay.

 Career Services